Cannock Chase German Military Cemetery: History

+It is estimated that some 7,200 Germans, both military and civilian, died in Great Britain during the two world wars.
 On 16 October 1959, the governments of the United Kingdom and the Federal Republic of Germany made an agreement about the future care of the remains of German military personnel and German civilian internees of both world wars which at the time were interred in various cemeteries not already maintained by the Commonwealth War Graves Commission.
 It was agreed that the remains would be transferred to a single central cemetery established on Cannock Chase for this purpose.

 The German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge or "VDK") made the necessary arrangements and the inauguration and dedication of this cemetery – which is maintained under the inter-government agreement by the Commonwealth War Graves Commission – was inaugurated and dedicated in June 1967.
-It contains nearly 5,000 German and Austrian graves.
-A number of World War II Ukrainian volunteers captured when in German service are also buried here.
+It contains a total of 4,747 graves.
+The deceased are mostly German and Austrian, and a number of World War II Ukrainian volunteers, captured when in German service, are also buried here.

 Layout of the cemetery

 The entrance building contains toilets for visitors and a visiting room where the cemetery register is available on request.
 A plan of the plots within the cemetery is also on display.
 From here a small courtyard with a covered passage forms the connection to the Hall of Honour, which has at its centre, resting on a large block of stone, a bronze sculpture of a fallen warrior, by the eminent German sculptor, Professor Hans Wimmer.
 Open passageways give a clear view of two terraces.
 On the west-facing terrace there is a granite monument to the crews of the four airships (SL 11, L32, L31, L48) shot down in World War I and who lie buried here in a tomb in separate sarcophagi.

 The other terrace forms a link between the Hall of Honour and the cemetery.
 The graves of the dead of the First and Second World War are generally separated and lie on either side of the gentle slopes of the cemetery with a valley between them.
 The burials are marked by headstones from Belgian Petit Granit and are usually inscribed for two individuals on the front and on the back.